KostiantynChumak/PhPit/README.md

 ## General Information
-- Witryna wykonana w oparciu o C # umożliwia wprowadzenie danych studentów do przetwarzania i przechowywania informacji.
+- Witryna z listą studentów.
+Umożliwia wprowadzenie danych studentów do przetwarzania i przechowywania informacji.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
 - C#
+- HTML
 - Blazor
 - Crud
 - MongoBD